-The SOMAH program is designed to maximize direct benefits to tenants, as well as provide tenant education and promote tenant engagement with the solar project and energy efficiency initiatives.
+The SOMAH program is designed to provide maximum direct benefits to tenants, as well as provide tenant education and promote tenant engagement with the solar project and energy efficiency initiatives.
 The PA provides participating property owner/operators with SOMAH-approved information on energy efficiency, TOU rates (if relevant), bill interpretation, and solar training opportunities for their tenants.
 SOMAH-approved education materials are produced in multiple languages and available for download at CalSOMAH.org.
 The SOMAH PA will coordinate with the IOUs on an as-needed basis to ensure alignment with existing materials and outreach efforts targeting tenants.

-The SOMAH PA also provides a direct phone "hotline" at 800-843-9728 for tenant questions related to solar, energy efficiency services, VNEM credits, job training and general information.
-The SOMAH PA may connect tenants with IOU staff and resources to address questions about rates and TOU rate options.
+The SOMAH PA also provides a direct phone "hotline" for tenant questions related to solar, energy efficiency services, VNEM credits, job training and general information.
+The SOMAH PA may connect residents with IOU staff and resources to facilitate questions about rates and TOU rate options.

-The property owner/operator(s) are required to inform tenants about SOMAH participation and provide them with resources such as the SOMAH-approved information and the phone hotline for additional support (see Section 2.5, Tenant Education Requirements).
-Guidance on tenant outreach for this purpose is available at CalSOMAH.org/tenant-engagement-toolkit.
+The property owner/operator(s) are required to inform tenants about SOMAH participation and provide them with resources such as the SOMAH-approved information and the phone hotline for additional support (see Section 2.7, Tenant Education Requirements).
+Guidance on tenant outreach for this purpose is available at CalSOMAH.org.

-1.3.4.1 Tenant Complaints or Concerns
+1.3.4.1 Tenant complaints

-Tenants residing in properties participating in the SOMAH program may report a complaint or issue related to SOMAH to the PA via the tenant phone hotline at 800-843-9728 or CalSOMAH.org/tenants.
+Tenants residing in properties participating in the SOMAH program may report a complaint or issue to the PA via the above-referenced tenant phone hotline or the tenant section of CalSOMAH.org.
 The PA will review each complaint submitted by tenants and respond in writing to the tenant within 30 days.
-The PA may aggregate tenant complaints and share them anonymously with the Property Owner/Operator or in general program reporting.